Freepost: Germany

 Where the stamp would be affixed normally on the envelope, a box with the words "Porto zahlt Empfänger" ("postage paid by recipient") or "Bitte frankieren, falls Marke zur Hand" ("please place a stamp if one is at hand") is printed.
 The recipient then has the choice to accept or deny the envelope upon delivery.
 The sentence "Porto zahlt Empfänger" can be written on the envelope by the sender, too, if they don't want to pay for the postage - though the recipient is not forced to accept and pay for the postage so that the system cannot be misused by senders.
 If neither the sender nor the recipient wants to pay for the postage, the envelope and its contents will be destroyed.

 More generally

 Other countries use freepost as well, although the envelope designs required by those countries' postal authorities differ widely from that described above.
 A freepost address may have a special freepost number for use along with, or instead of, the address for regular mail.

 International Business Reply Service (IBRS)

-International freepost also exists and is known variously as 'International Business Reply Service', ‘International Business Reply Mail’, 'International Business Response Service', 'IBRS' and, in French, Correspondance Commerciale-Réponse Internationale (CCRI).
+International freepost is known variously as 'International Business Reply Service', 'International Business Reply Mail', 'International Business Response Service', 'IBRS' and, in French, Correspondance Commerciale-Réponse Internationale (CCRI).
 Like USPS business reply mail, international business reply mail must conform to certain format requirements, including the prominent notice "REPONSE PAYEE" (French for "reply paid"), and a number indicating the account that will pay for the postage.

 International Business Reply Service is a convenient way for international customers to reply to the sender with pre-paid cards and envelopes, at no cost to them.